okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ## Overview

-User activation is the final step in self-service registration where a user proves ownership of the email they've used during registration.
-After the email is verified, their account status changes to active and they are now permitted to sign in to your app.
+User activation is the final step in self-service registration, where a user proves ownership of the email they've used during registration.
+After the email is verified, their account status changes to active and they are allowed to sign in to your app.
 How you integrate user activation depends on how you've implemented self-service registration.
 With the Embedded SDK, Okta supports two main self-service registration architectures: registration with the Embedded SDK or with the Okta API and Embedded SDK.
-Each architectures supports a unique way to integrate a user activation.
+Each architecture supports a unique way to integrate a user activation.

-### Architecture 1: Create and activate the user with the Embedded SDK
+### Architecture 1: Registration with the Embedded SDK

-In this architecture, your solution uses the Embedded SDK to create and activate users during self-service registration.
+This architecture uses the Embedded SDK to create and activate users during self-service registration.
 The user uses <StackSnippet snippet="oktaemailguide" inline /> to verify their email address which enables them to be activated.
 The type of Okta email [template](/docs/guides/custom-email/main/) used depends on how you've configured your Okta org.

 <div class="common-image-format">